-Plaza School District is staffed by nine full time credentialed elementary teachers, and a full time superintendent/principal.
+Plaza School District is staffed by nine full time and one .8FTE credentialed elementary teachers, and a full time superintendent/principal.
 Glenn County Office of Education (GCOE) provides direct support to the district in special education, speech, psychologist and health services.
 GCOE also maintains a severe services program in a separate facility on campus.
-In addition to the credentialed staff there are four paraprofessionals, a business manager, office clerk, cafeteria manager, cafeteria aide, three part time after school aides, and one full time bus driver/custodian.
-Plaza shares an art instructor and a credentialed music teacher with two other districts.
+In addition to the credentialed staff there are four full time (eight hour) paraprofessionals, a business manager, office clerk, cafeteria manager, cafeteria aide, one part time after school aide, and two full time bus driver/custodians.
+Plaza has a part time art instructor and a part time music teacher.